getdokan/dokan/readme.txt

 * A part of the sale value is sent to admin as commission.
 * Commission rate can be customized.
 * [Per vendor percentage override](https://wedevs.com/docs/dokan/tutorials/how-to-setup-dokan-vendor-commission/?utm_campaign=dokan-wordpress-org-visitor&utm_medium=learn_more_about_dokan&utm_source=WordPress.org).
 (Pro)
+* Reverse Withdrawal - With Reverse Withdrawal, Admin can collect commissions from vendor which can not be collected via regular commission system, such as when vendors ship orders with cash on delivery.

 **Simple Product Management**